bitcoin-computer/bitcoin-computer-lib/README.md

 ## Documentation and Help

 Have a look at the [Bitcoin Computer Docs](https://bitcoin-computer.gitbook.io/docs/), ask in our [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg), or [create an issue](https://github.com/bitcoin-computer/computer/issues).

 ## Beta Warning

 This software has been carefully developed over four years by a qualified team.
-However it has not been security reviewed and we cannot guarantee the absence of bugs.
+However, it has not been security-reviewed, and we cannot guarantee the absence of bugs.
 Bugs can lead to the loss of funds.
-We do not recommend to use this software in production yet.
+We do not recommend using this software in production yet.
 Use at your own risk.

 We will remove the beta-tag once we have completed a security review.

 ## Road Map

-Our prospectus road map is:
+Our prospectus road map is to:

 * Fix all known security issues (getting close but not there yet)
 * Get security audit
 * Fix all issues discovered in audit
 * Launch secure version with long term support

-The interface to the Bitcoin Computer will not change so you can start developing applications now.
-When the security reviewed version lands all you need to do is update the dependency.
+The interface to the Bitcoin Computer will not change, so you can start developing applications now.
+When the security-reviewed version lands, all you need to do is update the dependency.

 ## Price